SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 The original mix-up attack described in the initial paragraphs of {{Section 4.4.1 of !RFC9700}} specifies "the client stores the authorization server chosen by the user in a session bound to the user's browser and uses the same redirection URI for each authorization server" as one of its attack preconditions.
 It does not assume other flaws, such as a redirection URI validation flaw at the authorization server (see {{Section 4.1 of !RFC9700}}).

 If the client instead uses a distinct redirection URI for each authorization server (i.e., Per-AS Redirect URIs), three subvariants of mix-up attacks remain possible.
-The description of "Per-AS Redirect URIs" mix-up variant in {{Section 4.4.1 of !RFC9700}} is replaced by the following, with Subvariant 1 and 3 not covered by {{!RFC9700}}:
+The description of "Per-AS Redirect URIs" mix-up variant in {{Section 4.4.1 of !RFC9700}} is replaced by the following, with Subvariant 1 and 3 not covered in the original text:

+* Per-AS Redirect URIs: There are three subvariants of mix-up attacks when the client uses distinct redirection URIs for different authorization servers.

 {:style="empty"}
-* Per-AS Redirect URIs: There are three subvariants of mix-up attacks when the client uses distinct redirection URIs for different authorization servers.
-* Subvariant 1: If the client uses different redirection URIs for different authorization servers but treats them as the same URI (i.e., the client continues to store the authorization server chosen by the user in a session and does not use the redirection URI to distinguish authorization servers), a slight variant of the original mix-up attack would still work (see Footnote 7 of {{arXiv.1601.01229}} and COAT_D (Section 4.2.1) of {{research.cuhk}}).
+* Subvariant 1: If the client uses different redirection URIs for different authorization servers but treats them as the same URI (i.e., the client continues to store the authorization server chosen by the user in a session and does not use the redirection URI to distinguish authorization servers), a slight variant of the original mix-up attack would still work (see Footnote 7 of {{arXiv.1601.01229}} and Section 4.2.1 of {{research.cuhk}}).
 An attacker can achieve this by replacing the redirection URI as well as the client ID at A-AS with those at H-AS in the authorization request, when redirecting the browser to the authorization endpoint of H-AS.
 * Specifically, assuming that the client issues the redirection URI https://client.com/9XpLmK2qR/cb for H-AS and https://client.com/4FvBn8TzY/cb for A-AS, an attack is feasible with the following modifications to Step 2 and Step 3:
 * 2\.
 The client stores in the user's session that the user selected "A-AS" and redirects the user to A-AS's authorization endpoint with a Location header containing the URL `https://attacker.example/authorize?response_type=code&client_id=666RVZJTA`
   `&redirect_uri=https%3A%2F%2Fclient.com%2F4FvBn8TzY%2Fcb`.
 * 3\.
 When the user's browser navigates to the attacker's authorization endpoint, the attacker immediately redirects the browser to the authorization endpoint of H-AS.
 In the authorization request, the attacker replaces the client ID of the client at A-AS with the client's ID at H-AS, and replaces the redirection URI of A-AS with the redirection URI of H-AS.
 Therefore, the browser receives a redirection (`303 See Other`) with a Location header pointing to `https://honest.as.example/authorize?response_type=code&client_id=7ZGZldHQ`
   `&redirect_uri=https%3A%2F%2Fclient.com%2F9XpLmK2qR%2Fcb`.
 * Subvariant 2: If clients use different redirection URIs for different authorization servers, clients do not store the selected authorization server in the user's session, and authorization servers do not check the redirection URIs properly, attackers can mount an attack called "Cross Social-Network Request Forgery".
 These attacks have been observed in practice.
 Refer to {{research.jcs_14}} for details.
 * Subvariant 3: If clients use different redirection URIs for different authorization servers, clients do not store the selected authorization server in the user's session, and authorization servers properly check the redirection URIs, attackers can still mount an attack called "Naïve RP Session Integrity Attack".
 Note that this attack has a different attack goal from other mix-up attack variants, for not obtaining an authorization code or access token, but forcing the user to use an attacker's authorization code or access token for H-AS.
-See Section 3.4 of {{arXiv.1601.01229}} and CORF (Section 4.2.2) of {{research.cuhk}} for details.
+See Section 3.4 of {{arXiv.1601.01229}} and Section 4.2.2 of {{research.cuhk}} for details.

 [^standalonesection]{: source="Kaixuan L."}